A Geometric Condition for Uniqueness of Fr\'echet Means of Persistence Diagrams: Introduction

-In this paper, we propose a geometric condition on sets of persistence diagrams that guarantees uniqueness of Fréchet means.
-In particular, we consider a multi-matching representation between persistence points known as a {\em grouping} \citep{munch2015probabilistic} and derive a variance expression for groupings.
-Further, we propose a geometric condition on groupings, which we refer to as {\em flatness}, and show that flat groupings give rise to unique Fréchet means.
-We derive a finite sample convergence rate for groupings where the population probability measure is supported on a finite set.
-The convergence result applies to Fréchet means of persistence diagrams if there exists a flat grouping.
+\begin{itemize} \item We propose a geometric condition on sets of persistence diagrams that guarantees uniqueness of Fréchet means.
+In particular, we consider a multi-matching representation between persistence points known as a {\em grouping} \citep{munch2015probabilistic}.

+\item We derive a variance expression for general groupings.
+We then propose a geometric condition on groupings, which we refer to as {\em flatness}, and show that flat groupings give rise to unique Fréchet means.

+\item We then derive a finite sample convergence rate for groupings where the population probability measure is supported on a finite set.
+Our convergence result applies to Fréchet means of persistence diagrams if there exists a flat grouping.

-Recently, \cite{le2019fast} proposed a general theory for empirical Fréchet means in Alexandrov spaces with curvature bounds from either below or above, which is in fact the geometric characterization of the space of persistence diagrams equipped with the 2-Wasserstein distance \citep{turner2014frechet}.
-The theory developed by \cite{le2019fast} has been successfully applied to many cases, for example, barycenters of Gaussian distributions \citep{altschuler2021averaging}, template deformation models \citep{yoav}, and metric measure Laplacians \citep{mordant2022statistical}.
-Despite the strong coincidence and relevance, it nevertheless has limitations to general sets of persistence diagrams, which we discuss in our work.
-In light of these limitations, we further provide explicit computations of specific geometric quantities of flat groupings and reconstruct results to understand the Alexandrov geometry of Fréchet means of sets of persistence diagrams.
+\item We provide a position study of the space of persistence diagrams in the the general framework of Alexandrov spaces with curvature bounded from above or below \cite{le2022fast}, discussing the limitations of the general framework in the case of persistence diagram space.
+We then provide explicit computations of particular geometric quantities of flat groupings and reconstruct results to constitute a better theoretical understanding of the Alexandrov geometry of Fréchet means of sets of persistence diagrams.

+\item We discuss and numerically demonstrate the role of flat groupings in the problem of approximating the true persistence diagram of manifold-valued data using the Fréchet mean.
+Specifically, we show that flat groupings may be constructed from persistence diagrams where a strip along the diagonal is truncated, so then we get uniqueness of Fréchet means of truncated persistence diagrams which can then be used to approximate persistent homology.